artisan-roaster-scope/artisan/_docs/03-setup.md

 ### Configure for supported devices

+You will need to configure the hardware device taking the readings from the roaster if its not a listed roaster above.

+The various devices supported can be found [here](https://artisan-roasterscope.blogspot.com/2013/06/device-selection.html).
+Information on PID control can be found [here](https://artisan-roasterscope.blogspot.com/2016/11/pid-control.html).
+A discussion of virtual devices and symbolic assignments is [here](https://artisan-roasterscope.blogspot.com/2014/04/virtual-devices-and-symbolic-assignments.html).
+The most critical symbolic assignment is for your bean temp and that is explained below.
 Port settings are found under Config>Port IF they are needed.

-Here is a quick discussion of connecting a Phidget.
+*Example* - Here is a quick discussion of connecting a Phidget.
 Each device will differ.
 Connecting a Phidget is easy and you don't have to use the Port menu.

 For a Phidget 1048, the connections were made as follows:
 ![Phidget Connections](/assets/images/gsg/phidget wiring.jpg) As thermocouples differ your wiring colors may vary.
 And different devices will connect differently.